trinnguyen/xamarin.ios-opencv/README.md

 xamarin.ios-opencv
 ==================

-These are example projects for using OpenCV on Xamarin.iOS
+This is example project for using OpenCV on Xamarin.iOS

 Guide
 ===================
 Blog: http://trinnguyen.com/opencv-for-xamarin-ios

-See guide for Xamarin.Android here: [OpenCV for Xamarin.Android]

-   [OpenCV for Xamarin.Android]: <http://trinnguyen.com/opencv-for-xamarin-android>

 Structure